Treaty of Nice

-The Treaty of Nice was signed by European leaders on 26 February 2001 and came into force on 1 February 2003.
+The Treaty of Nice reformed the institutional structure of the European Union to withstand eastward expansion, a task which was originally intended to have been done by the Amsterdam Treaty, but failed to be addressed at the time.
+It was signed by European leaders on 26 February 2001 and came into force on 1 February 2003.

 It amended the Maastricht Treaty (or the Treaty on European Union) and the Treaty of Rome (or the Treaty establishing the European Community which, before the Maastricht Treaty, was the Treaty establishing the European Economic Community).
-The Treaty of Nice reformed the institutional structure of the European Union to withstand eastward expansion, a task which was originally intended to have been done by the Amsterdam Treaty, but failed to be addressed at the time.

 The entry into force of the treaty was in doubt for a time, after its initial rejection by Irish voters in a referendum in June 2001.
 This referendum result was reversed in a subsequent referendum held a little over a year later.

 Provisions of the treaty

 The Nice Treaty was attacked by many people as a flawed compromise.
 Germany had demanded that its greater population be reflected in a higher vote weighting in the Council; this was opposed by France, who insisted that the symbolic parity between France and Germany be maintained.
 The Commission had proposed to replace the old weighted voting system with a double majority system which would require those voting in favour to represent a majority of both member states and population for a proposal to be approved.
 This was also rejected by France for similar reasons.
 A compromise was reached, which provided for a double majority of Member States and votes cast, and in which a Member State could optionally request verification that the countries voting in favour represented a sufficient proportion of the EU's population.

 Voting weights in the Council of the European Union as decided in the Treaty of Nice, effective as of 1 November 2004: